Solar Light Installation Guide: Parts, Assembly, and Maintenance

 Posted by Stephen Shickadance in The Basics.

 Believe it or not, it’s a lot easier to install a solar light than you might think.
-However, before you install the light, it’s important to review the entire manual before installing.
+However, before you install the light, it’s important to review the entire manual before installing it.
 Improper installation is not the responsibility of Greenshine New Energy.
-This section is also less comprehensive than what you will find in the manual, but is intended to give a general overview of the process and its simplicity.
+This section is also less comprehensive than what you will find in our manual shipped with every light, but it's intended to give a general overview of the process and its simplicity.

 Solar Light Installation in a Nutshell

 All the components of a solar light come included in one box.
 This, however, doesn’t mean that all the tools you’ll need to properly install the light come with it.
 Here’s what comes shipped in the box: